Discover why selling option premium is the best way to increase your income.

-Sell, definitely.
+Yes, selling options for income is a great trading strategy.
 I utilize a hybrid system where I sell puts on stocks that I want to own.
 I usually do not sell calls on the stocks that I own because it limits the upside potential of the stock.

 Can I sell call options without owning stock?